|Disorganization from clutter can distract the mind from tackling work.|

 Replace Clutter With a New Use for That Space

 After you sort through a formerly overcrowded shelf of figurines for example, don’t be tempted to replace the vacant space with many other decorative objects.
 Instead, limit yourself to a special few to take better advantage of the space for a fresh look to that room.

-Trying these tips will bring you the calm that you need without having that clutter burden draining your energy, sanity and money overspending.
+Trying these tips to help declutter will bring you the calm that you need without having that clutter burden draining your energy, sanity and money overspending.
 If you practice them enough, you’ll experience fewer stressful days of tackling clutter in the future.